 To make use of your Teacher's Choice funds, educators must save their receipts for purchases made between Aug.
-1, 2017 and Jan.
-14, 2018.
-These receipts must accompany a Statement of Purpose/Accountability form.
-You can find this form and other forms under the Key Documents section of the DOE's Teacher's Choice website.
+1, 2019 and Jan.
+12, 2020.
+These receipts must accompany a Statement of Purpose/Accountability form, which must be submitted by Jan.
+17, 2020.

-Members received their Teacher's Choice funds in their last November or first December paychecks.
-Those who do not wish to participate must have submitted a Request for Non-Participation (Opt Out Form) by Oct.
-20, 2017.
-If you received the Teacher's Choice funds in your paycheck and do not file an accountability form with required receipts by the Jan.
-19, 2018 deadline, you will be obligated to refund the money to the DOE.
+Members receive their Teacher's Choice funds in their last November or first December paychecks.
+Those who do not wish to participate must submit a Request for Non-Participation (Opt Out Form) by Oct.
+18, 2019.
+If you receive the Teacher's Choice funds in your paycheck and do not file an accountability form with required receipts by the deadline, you will be obligated to refund the money to the DOE.